logzio/logz-docs/_source/no-search/flexible-storage-api-changes.md

 ###### Potential issues and proposed solution

-You might run into issues if you are using the response and don’t make the necessary adjustments.
 Any calculations and actions using the API output might be broken or yield incorrect results if they are defined without taking into consideration the main account details.

-To avoid issues, please select only the sub accounts from the call output before applying any downstream actions on them.
+If you are using the response, you will need to make the necessary adjustments to avoid running into issues.
+Please select only the sub accounts from the call output before applying any downstream actions.